FlamemasterNXF/dotfiles/README.md

 ## Important Notes
 1) This repo contains both my old bash configuration and my current zsh configuration.
 Both work fine, but zsh is far superior in my opinion.
+2) The nvim config is very incomplete as of now.